Music of the 1970s - Intimacy, Excess & Reinvention

 This isn't a hits playlist.

-It's an emotional journey through pressure, patience, and transformation.
+It's an emotional journey through pressure, patience, fracture, and reinvention.

 Music doesn't need to resolve to be meaningful.
 It just needs to be honest.